 We talk more about how to tell how much your Uber Eats income impacts your income taxes.

 9. Income tax bill plus self-employment tax minus payments and credits equals what you pay in (or refund).

 Here's where it gets tricky and a bit wild.

-I see a lot of people ask on social media, “How much will I owe if I make this much money?”
+I see many people ask on social media, “How much will I owe if I make this much money?”
 There's no way to answer that because there are so many variables.
-Filing status, dependents, other income and so many other things can impact what your income tax bill would be.
+Filing status, dependents, other income, and many other things can impact your income tax bill.

 And then there's a wacky set of subtractions and additions to come up with whether you have to pay anything on April 15 or if you get a refund.

 - You start with your total income.

 - Subtract allowances and tax deductions to get your taxable income

 - Figure out your income tax based on taxable income, filing status, and tax bracket.